takanory/slides/20191010pyconsg/PITCHME.md

 Note:
 * This year, I am challenging to talk or poster at Python Conference around the world.
 * Singapore is the 8th place in my PyCon tour.
 * I want to make Pythonista friends around the world.
 Please talk to me.
+Let's go get a beer.

 ---